dchristian3188/dchristian3188.github.io/_drafts/Intro To Classes.md

 ```
 ### Property validation
 Classes also support property validation.
-Lets add some validation to make sure we are getting good data.
+Let's add some validation to make sure we are getting good data.
 ```powershell
 class human
 {